 Public Access and NIHMS

-PubMed Central (PMC) was established in 2000 as the National Library of Medicine's full-text, journal article repository.
+PubMed Central (PMC) was established in 2000 as the National Library of Medicine's (NLM) full-text repository of life sciences journal literature.
 Since 2005, PMC has been the designated repository for papers submitted in accordance with the NIH Public Access Policy.
-Today, PMC also serves as the full-text repository for papers across a variety of scientific disciplines that fall under other funding agency public access policies.
-These policies seek to make the published full-text journal articles, resulting from publicly- and privately-funded research, available for the public to find and read.
+Today, PMC serves as the full-text repository for papers that fall under the public and open access policies of a number of research funding organizations that support biomedical and life science research.
+NLM has also partnered with U.S. Federal agencies that fund research in other scientific disciplines to provide a cost-effective government solution for their public access policies.

 The NIH Manuscript Submission (NIHMS) system was developed for authors to deposit their peer-reviewed manuscripts for inclusion in PMC under a funding agency's public access policy, associate their funding with the paper, and set an embargo on public release (if applicable).
 Only manuscripts that are covered by the public access policies of participating funding agencies and organizations can be deposited in NIHMS.